 Spanish continues to thrive at Hampton School and currently three forms start Spanish as their main language in the First Year.

-The Spanish Department currently runs three trips to Spain and encourages boys at every level to take part.
-Our trip programme allows pupils to visit three very distinct areas of Spain – from beautiful, rural Andalucia to the ancient Mediterranean port city of Valencia and the bustling and cosmopolitan capital, Madrid.
-Furthermore, Hampton boys also have the opportunity to take part in a trip to Latin America which runs biennially to either Cuba or Mexico.
+The Spanish Department currently runs four trips to Spain and encourages boys at every level to take part.
+Our trip programme allows pupils to visit four very distinct areas of Spain – from beautiful, rural Andalusia to the ancient Mediterranean port city of Valencia and the bustling and cosmopolitan capital, Madrid and the UNESCO declared World Heritage city of Córdoba.
+Furthermore, Hamptonians also have the opportunity to take part in a trip to Latin America which runs biennially to either Cuba or Mexico.

-As well as offering trips abroad, we seek to make the most of all London has to offer by organising theatre trips to see Spanish or Latin American plays and be participating in an annual Spanish debating competition for independent schools across the region.
+As well as offering trips abroad, we seek to make the most of all London has to offer by organising theatre and cinema trips to see Spanish or Latin American plays or films.
+The Sixth form regularly attend study days held at the BFI and also have the option to participate in an annual Spanish debating competition for independent schools across the region.
+Closer to home, we regularly organise streamed film and theatre events in the comfort of our very own Lecture Theatre.